matplotlib/matplotlib-extension-cookiecutter/README.md

 1. Make a PR to add it to Matplotlib's 3rd party packages page
    - [Example PR](https://github.com/matplotlib/matplotlib/pull/13076)
 2. Tweet about your pacakge and and mention `@matplotlib` for a retweet.

+## Miscellaneous Advice

+Do not use Matplotlib private methods.
+If you really need the functionality then consider opening a feature request to have Matplotlib provide a public API for what you want.

+There is some discussion of how to use Matplotlib docstrings on discourse: https://discourse.matplotlib.org/t/docs-for-a-method-wrapping-a-matplotlib-method/21055

+https://colcarroll.github.io/yourplotlib/ is a great read for how to make an extension to Matplotlib.

+## LICENSE Advice

+You may end up using portions of Matplotlib's code or copying docstrings when making a Matplotlib extension.

+As a practical rule: If you end up copying a non-trivial amount of code or docs the safest course of action is to add the Matplotlib license to your project as a derived work.
+For example see how Matplotlib does it https://github.com/matplotlib/matplotlib/tree/master/LICENSE.

+> But what counts as non-trivial?

+A good rule of thumb is to ask yourself:

+    If it were homework and you didn't acknowledge would it be cheating?

+If the answer is yes, then you should leave a comment in the code and include a license file in a top level `LICENSE` folder.

 ## Releasing to PyPi
 ### Manually